Introduction

 • Integration Name: Enter the name of integration.
 Enter a name that's meaningful (it describes well the integration's purpose), concise, and follows a consistent pattern.
 This helps with organization, and it makes it easier for bot developers to work with the integration during bot development.

-• Response Data Variable Name: Enter the name of the response data variable.
+• Response Data Variable Name: Enter the name of the variable that gets populated with the response from the API.

 • Integration Type: Select LivePerson Agent Escalation.